sirkapil/nehu/pages/happy.md

 ---

+>**"People told me that make her laugh, as a girl's smile is precious.
+But whenever you smiled, I'm the one who fall in love with you again nd again"❤**

 I don't know that why you are unhappy😥.
-All I know is that you look too cute when you smile or you're happy😌 and your cute smile makes me melt.
+All I know is that you look too cute when you smile or you're in happy mood😌 and your cute smile makes me melt each time.

 ![Smiling Neha](../uploads/user/smilingneha.jpg)